javierseixas/transform-list-into-tree-algorithm/README.md

 `createTreeFromUnordered.js`: Applied the same recursivity for building the structure from the root.
 Added a hashmap to store not hierarchable elements, during the loop, so in will be hierarchized in a second process.

+## Suggestions for reading this repository

+- It is suggested read the different test scenarios for understanding the logic of transformation from the list to the tree.
+- Then, go to the algorithms files themself, to take a glance on the solutions.
+The solution's description above can also give some lights of how it works.
+- Can be also interesting to see in the commit history the TDD approach for this exercise.

-## Run
+## Run the tests

-You require node and yarn installed in your system.
+You require nodejs and yarn installed in your system.

 `yarn test`